THE SAYINGS OF MUSAEUS

 Some people think I'm confused, but I don't know what they're talking about.

 When I was a young boy I noticed there were more spiders than before.
 These were the harmless spiders that were easy to kill, called "Grandaddy Longlegs."
 I asked my mother where they came from.
 She told me they came from the computer.
 This was around 1960, and was the first time I remember ever hearing the word "computer."
 She made her reply simply, but in a way I was to understand that I wouldn't comprehend the long answer, and since we were talking about something that didn't seem dangerous, and since I was too young to sustain an inquiry, I didn't ask after her reply.
 That incident may be the earliest memory I have that is proof to me of the enormity of the illusion in which we live, and of the involvement of technological devices in that illusion.
-I have lived to an age to resume that inquiry, and my every action sustains it.
+I have lived to an age to resume that inquiry, and my every action sustains the inquiry.

 First posted 10/18/2009.
-Last Updated 6/7/2010.
+Last Updated 11/28/2013

 HOME